+Buyinga New York CityPASS is by far our number one travel tip for any NYC itinerary.
 We’ve talked about it a lot in this article, and that’s because the New York CityPASS is just great value.
 For only USD$136 you’ll get access to some of the most popular attractions in the city.

-This includes the Empire State Building, the 9/11 Memorial and Museum, Top of the Rock, a Statue of Liberty or Circle Line cruise, entrance to the Met as well as the American Museum of Natural History.
+This includes the Empire State Building, the 9/11 Memorial and Museum, Rockefeller Center Top of the Rock, a Statue of Liberty or Circle Line cruise, entrance to the Met as well as the American Museum of Natural History.

-Get Yourself a MetroCard
+Purchase a MetroCard

-Rather than buying single tickets for every single Subway journey, which will cost you $3 each time, grab yourself a MetroCard from the stations and save money in the long run.
+Another great NYC itinerary travel tip is rather than buying single tickets for every single Subway journey, which will cost you $3 each time, grab yourself a MetroCard from the stations and save money in the long run.

 You have to pay $5.50 for the card itself, but it is reusable and brings the cost of each fare down to $2.75.
 Plus for you get a 5% bonus each time you top it up.

 So by adding $20 to the card, you actually get $21.